Alice B. Toklas: Relationship with Gertrude Stein

 Five months after the devastating 1906 San Francisco earthquake, Toklas left the city and moved to Paris.
 On September 8, 1907, the day after she arrived in Paris, she met Gertrude Stein.
 This marked the beginning of a relationship which lasted for nearly four decades, ending in 1946 with Stein's death.

 Together they hosted a salon in the home they shared at 27 rue de Fleurus that attracted expatriate American writers, such as Ernest Hemingway, F. Scott Fitzgerald, Paul Bowles, Thornton Wilder, and Sherwood Anderson as well as avant-garde painters, including Picasso, Matisse, and Braque.

 Acting as Stein's confidante, lover, cook, secretary, muse, editor, critic, and general organizer, Toklas remained a background figure, chiefly living in the shadow of Stein, until the publication by Stein of Toklas' "memoirs" in 1933 under the teasing title The Autobiography of Alice B. Toklas.
 It became Stein's best-selling book.

 Toklas and Stein drove ambulances in World War I after learning from Parisian taxi drivers.

 When World War II broke out in 1939, Stein and Toklas were at their country home, Bilignin, near the Swiss border.
-Stein and Toklas likely avoided being sent to concentration camps by their obscurity, American citizenship, and the goodness of their neighbors that protected them.
+Stein and Toklas likely avoided being sent to concentration camps by their obscurity, American citizenship, and the goodness of their neighbors who protected them.

 W. G. Rogers wrote in his memoir of the couple, published in 1946, that Toklas "was a little stooped, somewhat retiring and self-effacing.
 She doesn't sit in a chair, she hides in it; she doesn't look at you, but up at you; she is always standing just half a step outside the circle.
 She gives the appearance, in short, not of a drudge, but of a poor relation, someone invited to the wedding but not to the wedding feast."
 James Merrill wrote that before meeting Toklas "one knew about the tiny stature, the sandals, the mustache, the eyes," but he had not anticipated "the enchantment of her speaking voice—like a viola at dusk."

 Toklas and Stein remained a couple until Stein's death in 1946.